mgtools/guttree/README.md

 sh calculate_bootstraps.sh -i /dir/to/tree/file.tree -t number_of_threads
 ```

-### -----Detail explanation of the scripts involved in the different pipelines mentioned above-------------
+### -----Detail explanation of the scripts involved in the different pipelines mentioned above-----

 In this section we provide details of every script and every step involved in the different pipelines explained above, in case the user wants to understand and/or modify some of the steps.